 However you’d also like to have some consistent income before then.
 It’s widely known that stocks and options can provide the means for a secure and comfortable lifestyle.
 Wouldn’t it be nice to be able to enjoy some of that income now?

 First off let me start by saying you can achieve consistent income from selling covered calls.
 And by consistent I mean month after month and year after year.
-After all, what’s the point of making great money in the market only to lose it all with one careless click of the mouse.
+After all, what’s the point of making great money in the market only to lose it all with one careless tap or click.